lgp171188/launchpad/doc/how-to/running.rst

    use your home directory inside the container.
 Some developers prefer to only mount a subdirectory of their home directory in the container: to do that, replace ``$HOME`` with ``$HOME/src`` or similar.
-Although it may be tempting, make sure not to call your local user "launchpad", as :ref:`that will break <database-permissions>`.
+Although it may be tempting, make sure not to call your local user "launchpad", as that will break; see :ref:`database-permissions`.

 .. code-block:: sh